Airbnb VS Happipad (an Airbnb alternative)

 Both platforms have their own unique advantages.
 The platform you choose depends on what you want to accomplish.

-Airbnb can be used for long term rentals, however it is really best suited to short term rentals of a few days at a time.
-Airbnb has much higher service fees which may deter some guests from wanting to book longer stays.
-Airbnb hosts have less control over screening and choosing guests, caution should be taken before accepting a long term rental.
+Airbnb can be used for long-term rentals, however, it is really best suited to short-term rentals of a few days at a time.
+It also has much higher service fees which may deter some guests from wanting to book longer stays.
+Additionally, Airbnb hosts have less control over screening and choosing guests, so caution should be taken before accepting a long-term rental.

-Happipad is a solution catered towards people looking to rent space within their home for longer term rentals.
-Happipad provides a more hand-off approach, providing hosts with more freedom and less responsibility.
+Happipad is a solution catered towards people looking to rent space within their homes for longer-term rentals.
+Happipad provides a more hands-off approach, providing hosts with more freedom and less responsibility.
 Hosts will receive more detailed information about guests, comprehensive screening reports, and more personal support to help with any problems.

 Want to try Happipad?
 Create your first listing for FREE, click here to get started.